FSEM 040 - The Shapes and Patterns of Life (Fall 2001)

 Additional reading, including book excerpts, journal articles, and web pages, will be assigned throughout the course.

-Web Page: http://math.colgate.edu/~wweckesser/fsem040/
+Web Page: https://math.colgate.edu/~wweckesser/fsem040/

 Course Content